Note: A very basic match capability is implemented, supporting value equality, bound pattern matching and 'else'.

 When dealing with a composite data structure, partial matching supports value or type matching on selected parts of that data.
 A partial match pattern mimics the type structure of the data we are matching against, specifying match patterns for the value or type of particular substructural elements.
 It also supports "destructuring", binding variables to these or other substructural elements.

-Partial match patterns begin with the ~~ operator.
+Partial match patterns begin with the is operator.
 Additional specifics of the pattern vary by type.

 Collection partial matches

 The simplest partial match checks whether an array (or array reference) begins with certain elements:

 match name is "Judy": judy // Matches if name string begins with "Judy" is "Frank": frank _: noone